moth-quantum/Actias/README.md

 # Actias
-Welcome to the innovative world of the Actias, a cutting-edge software synthesizer that taps into the principles of quantum mechanics to revolutionise your approach to sound design.
-With Actias, you'll explore new ways of composing music that you never thought possible, thanks to its quantum-inspired algorithms.
-Craft intricate patches between qubits and instruments, design circuits to combine your qubits, and hear the mesmerising results as your quantum systems collapse.
-Whether you're composing solo or entangling qubits with musicians worldwide, prepare for a truly unique collaborative experience.
+Welcome to the innovative world of the Actias, a software synthesizer that taps into the science of quantum computers to transform your approach to sound design.
+With Actias, you'll explore new ways of composing music, thanks to its quantum-inspired algorithms.
+Craft intricate patches between qubits and instruments, design circuits to combine your qubits, and hear the results as your quantum systems collapse.

 ## Installation
 Head to [Releases](https://github.com/lunar-build/q1synth-app/releases) and download the correct asset for your platform.